An intangible asset is an asset that:

 - customer lists, customer contracts and related customer relationships,

 Obviously, not all expenditures that are within the scope of IAS 38 should be recognised as assets.

 Rights held by a lessee under licensing agreements for items such as motion picture films, video recordings, plays, manuscripts, patents and copyrights are within the scope of IAS 38 and are excluded from the scope of IFRS 16 (IAS 38.6; IFRS 16.3(e)).

 Assets incorporating both tangible and intangible elements

 Some intangible assets are contained in or on a physical substance.
 For example, computer software can be pre-installed on a computer or can be written on external drive and available for installation on any device.
-Judgement is needed to tell whether such intangible assets should be accounted for under IAS 38 or IAS 16.
+Judgement is needed to assess which element is more significant and whether such assets should be accounted for under IAS 38 or IAS 16.
 The general rule is that if an intangible asset is not an integral part of the related hardware, it should be accounted for separately under IAS 38 (IAS 38.4).

 Examples of intangible assets to be accounted for under IAS 38 despite being contained in or on a physical substance are as follows:

 - software that can be installed on any hardware,